Sir Nick Black is Professor of Health Services Research at the London School of Hygiene and Tropical Medicine.

 - Lecturer at the Open University: writing a new distance-learning course 'Health and Disease' with a biologist, sociologist and economist;

-- Running a child health programme in Nepal for 18 months with Save the Children Fund.
+- Running a child health programme in Nepal with Save the Children Fund, UK.